aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/working-with-traditional-mail-merge-data-sources/working-with-datatable-objects/_index.md

 ﻿---
-title: Working with DataTable Objects – Aspose.Words for Java
+title: Working with DataTable Objects in Java
 articleTitle: Working with DataTable Objects
 linktitle: Working with DataTable Objects
 description: "Treat DataTable row objects in template expressions as enumerations of their rows when building a report Java."